quentinverlhac/monitoring-puppy-front/PUPPY.md

 - Run `node puppy list` to see all monitored websites
 - Run `node puppy monitor` to start monitoring the websites of the list

+At the very beginning, codesTest should break and stay down forever, because this test always send error reponses.
+Depending when you run puppy monitor, you should see alertTest going offline within a range of 2 minutes (it can be immediate).
+Then, you should see it going back online, again in a range of 2 minutes.
+And it will alternate that way forever.
+Datadog website should be online so you shouldn't see alerts about it.

 ![screenshot](https://github.com/quentinverlhac/monitoring-puppy-front/blob/master/screenshot.png)

 Here is a list of all the commands of Puppy: